Tsqurt/easyLLVM/README.md

 ## Working Mode

+To build a full and modern project, you need to combine the traditional workflow mode and atomic mode together.
+Let's see how to use them.

 There are two working modes: traditional workflow mode and atomic mode.

 Traditional workflow mode is the traditional way to use LLVM, you may be familiar with it.
 If you want to use another project management tool, you may want to use this mode: just a simple command line, to read from a file and then output a file.